solid/authentication-panel/HttpSignature.md

 [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01)  (henceforth `HTTP-Sig`) is an IETF RFC Draft worked on by the HTTP WG, for signing and authenticating HTTP messages.
 The work is based on [draft-cavage-http-signature-12](https://tools.ietf.org/html/draft-cavage-http-signatures-12), which evolved and gained adoption since 2013, being tested by a [large number of implementations](https://github.com/w3c-dvcg/http-signatures/issues/1), and this is set to grow by being taken up by the IETF.

-HTTP Signature has the advantage of being very simple and being specified directly at the HTTP layer, bypassing problem of authentication done at the TLS layer.
-The protocol allows a client to authenticate by signing a number of HTTP headers with it's private key.
+HTTP Signature has the advantage of being very simple and being specified directly at the HTTP layer, bypassing problem of authentication at the TLS layer.
+The protocol allows a client to authenticate by signing a number of HTTP headers with any one of its private keys.
 In order for the server to be able to verify this signature it needs to know the matching public key.
 This information must be transmitted by the client in the form of an opaque string known as a `keyId` (see [§2.1.1 keyId](https://tools.ietf.org/html/draft-cavage-http-signatures-11#section-2.1.1)).
 This string must enable the server to look up the key.
 How this is done is not specified by the protocol.

-The protocol allows the `keyId` to be interpreted as a URL, and so the proposal here is to use an `https` URL identifier ending with a fragment for the `keyId`.
+This `Http-Sig` protocol extension allows the `keyId` to be interpreted as a URL.
+The proposal here is to use an `https` URL identifier ending with a fragment for the `keyId`.
-This proposal would then be compatible with other URI schemes such as [DID](https://www.w3.org/TR/did-core/) URLs.
+This proposal extension is compatible with the keyId using other URI schemes such as [DID](https://www.w3.org/TR/did-core/)s.

  In order for a server to discover the key, it can fetch the `keyId Document`, whose URL is given by the `keyId` URL without the fragment identifier (see [§3 of RFC 3986: Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986?#section-3)).